Government by the People

 The citizens of seventeen states already have the power to propose amendments to their state constitutions through the initiative process.
 In most of those states, proposed amendments are ratified by a simple majority vote in a statewide referendum.
 None of those states has experienced “mob rule” or “the tyranny of the majority” as a result of having a democratic amendment process.
 The power to amend constitutions democratically should be extended to the people of the remaining states and to the people of the United States.

-The false friends and true enemies of democracy are (and always have been) in the minority among the people of America, but they were in the majority at the Federal Convention of 1787 and among the voters in a ratification process that was conducted in a hurried manner designed to prevent Champions of Democracy from having the time needed organize an effective campaign against ratification.
+The false friends and true enemies of democracy are (and always have been) in the minority among the people of America, but they were in the majority at the Federal Convention of 1787 and among the voters in a ratification process that was conducted in a hurried manner designed to prevent opponents of the Constitution from having the time needed organize an effective campaign against ratification.
 The “debates” that took place in the newspapers of the day, were largely one-sided, with the mostly federalist press refusing to publish letters and essays containing anti-federalist talking points.

 Two and a half centuries ago, fifty-five men, all now long dead, created a form of government that was hostile to democratic principles and dismissive of the will of the people, by embedding numerous antidemocratic provisions in the body of our Constitution.
 They effectively locked those provisions in place by putting the power to amend the Constitution in the hands of Congress and state legislatures and requiring the approval of a super-majority at every step of the amendment process.
 By making the process of amending our Constitution itself antidemocratic, they extended the grip of their decisions beyond the grave and to posterity.
 Their success in doing so does not alter the fact that -